Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 What Is a Behavioral Assessment ABA Report (And Why It Matters)

-It is essential to comprehend the information in your child’s behavioral assessment ABA report to provide them with the necessary support and interventions.
+It can be helpful to comprehend the information in your child’s behavioral assessment ABA report to provide them with appropriate support and interventions.
 This report is not a label, but rather a tool to help identify areas of strength and areas where your child may require additional assistance.
-By utilizing the information provided in the report, parents can work with ABA therapists to create a personalized therapy program that will help their child develop important skills and reach their full potential.
+By utilizing the information provided in the report, parents can work with qualified ABA providers to create a personalized therapy program that may help their child develop important skills and work toward individualized goals.

 Why did my child need a behavioral assessment?